Learn the true cost of blood work without insurance and the value of ordering your blood tests online!

 Routine blood testing is also used with individuals who are being treated for high-risk and/or frequently fluctuating health problems like diabetes or hypertension.
 These disorders require constant monitoring.
 Individuals who take medications that affect organ functioning, such as that of the liver or kidneys, also employ frequent blood testing to make sure that the organs are working properly.
 If there is a problem, doctors want to be able to identify and correct the issue as quickly as possible – this may help the patient avoid damaging vital organs.

-Although blood tests are important and often necessary, the cost of blood work without insurance they can be quite costly.
+Although blood tests are important and often necessary, the cost of blood work without insurance can be quite costly.
 The cost of medical treatment has increased dramatically over the last decade, and current prices are high – even for simple procedures and tests.
-Blood work pricing at a lab can range anywhere from $100 for one simple test, to $3,000 for several complex tests.
+Blood work pricing at a lab can range anywhere from $100 for one simple test, to $3,000 for several complex test panels.
 On average, to get blood work done at a lab when the patient is uninsured will cost around $1,500.
 This steep cost of the testing deters many individuals without insurance from getting the blood testing that they need.
 Individuals without insurance will often wait until their symptoms are severe enough that they need to seek emergency care.
 Ultimately, this leads to a delayed detection of illnesses, worsening the prognosis and usually increasing the overall cost of treatment.